ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 But this time was completely different.
 This time we felt like seasoned veterans of this lifestyle.
 In the last week, we'd travelled across roadless mountain passes, traversed the treacherous Northern Mongolian landscape on horseback to visit the Tuvan peoples.
 We'd had our prophecies told during a life-altering Shamanic ritual, witnessed a bear-attack that killed one of Godla's reindeers.
 We'd participated in a seasonal reindeer herding migration, and lived in ortzs underneath the stars.
 We'd butchered a sheep, watched a backyard horse branding, and rode reindeers.

 So in comparison to all of that, we felt comfortable with Handa and her family.
-I played a friendly game of 13 while sipping koumice.
+I played a friendly game of 13 while sipping kumis.
 Kourtney helped herd the baby cows.
 Then we stirred the newest milk contribution into the massive cow skin bag.

-{% include photo.html url="2023-09-14-north-mongolia/14/__2023-09-10_07-38-37-922000_evan.webp" description="" %}
+{% include photo.html url="2023-09-14-north-mongolia/14/__2023-09-10_07-38-37-922000_evan.webp" description="To transform the fresh horse milk into kumis, the batch is whisked vigorously with a wooden stick for an hour continuously.
+Over this time, yeast alcoholizes and carbonates the milk while *Lactobacillus* acidifies it." %}

 Although we felt we were fitting in, that's not to say we're fit for this lifestyle.
 I cannot understate how tremendously hard nomadic life is compared to most Western lifestyles.
 This is a non-controversial opinion for any "Westerner" who has spent as little time here as we have.
 Case in point: Handa's daily summer routine.
 Every two hours she milks the horses.
 From 5am to 9pm.
-And at the end of the day, she needs to mix the new milk with the forever soup of koumice by stirring it vigorously for 90 minutes continuously.
+And at the end of the day, she needs to mix the new milk with the forever soup of kumis by stirring it vigorously for 90 minutes continuously.
 This helps incorporate the yeast and kickstarts the fermentation.
 She was so happy that Baagii, Kourtney, Anuka and I took shifts so she could rest her body.

-Late in the night I got a bad case of the dairy trots from the koumice that I was so confidently sipping earlier in the night, serving as a further reminder of my un-Mongolianness.
+Late in the night I got a bad case of the dairy trots from the kumis that I was so confidently sipping earlier in the night, serving as a further reminder of my un-Mongolianness.

 ## Day 15: FIXME

 When we left, I got Handa's WhatsApp number.
 She said her kid is still deciding what to write to Michael Jordan.
 I don’t know how I’ll get the message to him, but I’ll cross that bridge when we get there.

 We left the asphalt one last time to visit the national park.
 On our way we encountered a 2 kilometre stretch where at least 600 horses were freely roaming.
-Apparently we were in a province that is famouse for koumice.
+Apparently we were in a province that is famouse for kumis.
 Figures.

 {% include photo.html url="2023-09-14-north-mongolia/15/__2023-09-11_01-18-49-358000_evan.webp" description="" %}
 {% include photo.html url="2023-09-14-north-mongolia/15/__2023-09-11_05-00-40-250000_cam.webp" description="" %}